rcnfinance/rcn-docs/docs/lend.md

 ### Cosigner Limit

-The cosigner limit refers to the maximum amount that the lender is willing to pay the cosigner for the aditional cost that implies.
+The cosigner limit refers to the maximum amount that the lender is willing to pay the cosigner for the additional cost that implies.

 ###